 Most car accidents are caused by negligence, and a car accident police report can help you prove fault and liability for the collision.
 For instance, if your car accident was caused by a distracted driver, the police report could prove what happened.
 You can use a police report as evidence when you go to file a car insurance claim.

-You may also choose to work with a personal injury lawyer who can provide more insight into the value of a police report following a car accident.
+You may also choose to work with a personal injury lawyer in Long Island who can provide more insight into the value of a police report following a car accident.

 More Information About Getting a Traffic Report on Long Island